kanaka/mal/README.md

 ### Functional tests

-The are over 600 generic functional tests (for all implementations) in the `tests/` directory.
+The are almost 800 generic functional tests (for all implementations) in the `tests/` directory.
 Each step has a corresponding test file containing tests specific to that step.
 The `runtest.py` test harness launches a Mal step implementation and then feeds the tests one at